kekyo/FlyFlint/README.md

 and there are not use any runtime reflection.
 That means, It is an AOT friendly, faster and lightweight O/R mapper.

-To use it, you just need to define a model type (often called entity or element type) as a vessel for your records.
+To use it, you just need to define a record type (often called entity, element or model type) as a vessel for your records.
 And then simply install [FlyFlint NuGet package](https://www.nuget.org/packages/FlyFlint).
 No additional work is required at all!